dadrian/dadrian.io/content/blog/posts/security-engineering-roles.md

 Most security teams exist to secure an organization from threats.
-Many types of organizations have this role, including companies, non-profits, schools, and government agency.
+Many types of organizations have this role, including companies, non-profits, schools, and government agencies.
 Security teams responsible for securing an organization are often not builders, particularly if the organization is fairly old and well-established.
 This doesn't mean they aren't talented, smart, capable people, but if you're looking for a security _engineering_ job, those are harder to find